 Our department offers rich and competitive courses from beginners to intermediate or advance levels in a wide range of languages: ASL, Chinese, French, German, Italian, Japanese, Portuguese, Spanish, and Russian.

-AA degrees in French and Spanish are also available.
+AA degrees in French, Italian, and Spanish are also available.

-For update information regarding the classes for the current semester you can visit the online schedule.
+For updated information regarding the classes for the current semester you can visit the online schedule.

 West Valley World Languages Department contributes to the college and to the community by preparing students to be an active part of our multicultural and polyglot society.